Teaching

 Introduction to Philosophy

-A first encounter with philosophical thinking through enduring questions about knowledge, reality, free will, and the nature of mind.
+A first encounter with philosophical thinking through enduring questions about knowledge, reality, morality, and the nature of mind.
 The course emphasizes close reading of primary texts and developing the skills of philosophical argumentation.
 Students learn to identify assumptions, construct arguments, and engage charitably with positions they find counterintuitive.

 Introduction to Ethics